binarynonsense/bn-blog/_posts/2016-01-17-micro-review-masters-of-deception-book.md

 ![screenshot]({{ site.baseurl }}/images/posts/books_mastersofdeception.jpg)

-<p>A good read for those interested in the history of the hacking scene of the late 80s and early 90s.</p>
+<p>A good read for those curious about the history of the hacking scene of the late 80s and early 90s.</p>